 Modules are offered over two 22-week sessions each academic year.
-You are strongly advised to pass Module 1 before attempting Module 2.
+You are strongly advised to pass Module LTM010 before attempting either Module LTM020 or LTM030.

 Assessment deadlines are outlined clearly in advance of the session.
 You can study one module at any one time.
 You will also receive comprehensive learning materials and support from online tutors.

 Your studies will be directly linked to your teaching practice, making it easier to engage.
 Throughout the programme, you will be encouraged to explore new areas of learning, reflect on your own learning and teaching, and engage in an analysis and review of the learning experience itself, the technologies and approaches used.
 The experience is enriched by working with colleagues who teach in a range of disciplines.